gardenenigma/plurality-docs/docs/style guide/Book structure.md

 tags:
   -
 ---

 # Structure

-> *⿻數位 Plurality* is broken up into different components which are referred to as *Parts*, *Chapters*, *Sections*, and occasional *Subsections*.
+> The Plurality bookis broken up into different components which are referred to as *Parts*, *Chapters*, *Sections*, and occasional *Subsections*.

->
-> These components are indicated in the markdown file name and/or within the markdown file itself.
+---

 ## Parts